lichen-community-systems/youme/docs/midi-events.md

 }
 ```

+In addition to the required `type` parameter (which in this case must be set to `pitchbend`), "pitch bend"
+messages require the following parameters:

 | Parameter | Description                                  | Minimum | Maximum |
 |-----------|----------------------------------------------|---------|---------|
 | `channel` | The MIDI channel this message should affect. | 0       | 15      |
 | `value`   | The amount of pitchbend to apply.            | 0       | 16,383  |

-Note that the center of the range is 8192>  Values lower than 8192 "bend" the pitch lower, and values higher than 8192
+Note that the center of the range is 8192.
+Values lower than 8192 "bend" the pitch lower, and values higher than 8192
 "bend" the pitch higher.

 ## Program Change